What is Lymphedema?

 Treatment of Lymphedema?

-Since I am a Massage Therapist and a Certified Lymphedema Therapist, I can say this without reservation.
+Since I am a Licensed Massage Therapist and a Certified Lymphedema Therapist, I can say this without reservation.
 If you have had a mastectomy, with or without radiation or lymph node removal, please do not get a deep-tissue or excessive pressure massage on or near the affected area.
 This type of massage may harm the delicate lymphatic vessels that remain healthy and viable in the region.

 The Never-Ending Questions?